kobakvantrishvili/Weather-Trend/README.md

 ## Features

 - **Weather Analysis**: Analyzes weather conditions like temperature, humidity, and pressure.
-- **Health complication Alerts**: Prints out warnings if weather conditions are likely to trigger health complications like migranes.
+- **Health complication Alerts**: Prints out warnings if weather conditions are likely to trigger health complications like migraines.
 - **Tested**: Fully tested with **JUnit** and **Mockito**.

 ## Tech Stack